Finally, an enchilada recipe that is easy to prepare and one the entire family will love.

 These slow cooker chicken enchiladas may be one of the easiest recipes you’ll ever make.
 All you need to do is turn on your crockpot.
 Create savory layers by alternating whole wheat tortillas, shredded chicken, spicy enchilada sauce, and melty cheese.
 Three to four hours later, you can enjoy a deliciously filling meal.
-You won’t believe that it has less than 300 calories and only 9 Weight Watchers Smart Points!
+You won’t believe that it has less than 300 calories!

 I love using the slow cooker for this recipe because it frees me up to do other tasks.
 While the enchiladas are cooking, I can go run some errands, catch the kid’s baseball game, or go to a movie.
 I must admit that I don’t always have the time (and sometimes I’m not patient enough to wait).
 You can always bake the enchiladas in a 375 degree F oven for about 30 minutes instead.
 Use a 13×9 casserole dish (and spread a thin layer of enchilada sauce on the bottom to keep the tortillas from sticking).
 When everything is nice and bubbly, they’re ready to serve!

 Making the Chicken